-6.9 Blade Guide Spacing
+6.9 Blade Guide Flange Spacing

-HINT: When adjusting blade guide spacing, loosen the top set screw and one side set screw only.
+HINT: When adjusting blade guide flange spacing, loosen the top set screw and one side set screw only.
 This will insure horizontal and vertical tilt adjustments are maintained when the set screws are retightened.

 - 1. Adjust the inner blade guide so the blade guide flange is approximately 1/16" 1/8" (1.5 3.0 mm) from the back of the blade. - 2.
-Loosen one side and one top set screw shown.
+Loosen one side and one top set screw shown on the figure below.
 Tap the blade guide forward or backward until properly positioned.

-- 3. Retighten the two set screws. - 4.
-Adjust the outer blade guide in the same way so the blade guide flange is approximately 1/16" 1/8" (1.5 3.0 mm) from the back of the blade.
+- 3. Retighten the set screws. - 4.
+Adjust the outer blade guide in the same way so the inner blade guide.